caiyu6666/DDAD/README.md

 ## DDAD (MICCAI 2022)
-Our significant extension version of DDAD, named DDAD-ASR, will be soon available at https://github.com/caiyu6666/DDAD-ASR
+Our significant extension version of DDAD, named DDAD-ASR, is available at https://github.com/caiyu6666/DDAD-ASR

 ---